 Who is at risk for phosphorus deficiency?

-Phosphorus deficiency is pretty rare in developed countries.
-Mostly, because there are so many foods high in phosphorus.
+Phosphorus deficiency is rare.
+Actually, there are many foods high in phosphorus.

 For instance, dried salmon (816 mg), egg yolk (390 mg), beef (230 mg), whole egg (198 mg), chicken (160 mg), mozzarella cheese (548 mg), Greek yogurt (137 mg), and milk (84 mg) are all high in phosphorus.

-Furthermore, phosphorus from animal sources is more absorbable than from plant sources.
+Furthermore, phosphorus from animal sources is more absorbable, as compared to plant-based foods.

 List of vegan foods high in phosphorus

-According to the USDA, the amount of phosphorus per 100 gr, among common foods is (2):
+According to the USDA, the amount of phosphorus per 100g, among common foods, is:

 - seeds: hemp seeds (1650 mg), pumpkin seeds (1233 mg), chia seeds (642 mg), flaxseeds (642 mg), sesame seeds (629 mg), sunflower seeds (629 mg).